bdeckard92/dupUT/01-Class-Content/04-Web-APIs/01-Activities/01-Create-Append/README.md

 ## Acceptance Criteria

-* It's done when an ordered list containing four favorite foods is visible in the HTML below the text "My favorite foods are:".
+* It is done when an ordered list containing four favorite foods is visible in the HTML below the text "My favorite foods are:".

-* It's done when the ordered list has a background color of `#333333` and padding of `20px`.
+* It is done when the ordered list has a background color of `#333333` and padding of `20px`.

-* It's done when each list item has a font color of `white`, padding of `5px`, and `margin-left` of `35px`.
+* It is done when each list item has a font color of `white`, padding of `5px`, and `margin-left` of `35px`.

-* It's done when each list item has a different background color.
+* It is done when each list item has a different background color.

 ## Assets